forseti-security/forseti-security/CONTRIBUTING.md

     * the head fork is your fork with your changes

     All tests must pass before we will review your PR.
+    We also check the codebase with pylint.
+You can install the git hooks provided under scripts/githooks/ to do the check locally.

 9. Merging your PR.